EnclaviaLabs/Battle-Coin/README.md

-# Ionic 5 FREE Starter Tutorial
+# FREEE Ionic 5 FREE Starter Tutorial
 Enjoy this free ionic 5 starter app showcasing some of the new features from Ionic 5

 ## About this ionic demo